Battle of South Saigon: Battle

 After ARVN troops established a blocking position on the east side of Cầu Mật, the US soldiers began working their way among the ramshackle buildings and narrow streets on the western side of Cầu Mật.
 Many already knew something about urban combat; Company A had fought in the Tet Offensive battle of Cholon and Phu Tho Racetrack.
 The advance was slow and methodical.
 In the confusing warren of houses and alleyways, there was always a risk that the VC could sneak through the cordon and double back for a surprise rear attack.
 The Americans also had to be discriminating in their use of fire because the hamlet was still full of civilians.
 Air and artillery strikes were ruled out for the same reason.
 As a result, most of the fighting took place at close range with small arms, grenades, and machine guns.
-By evening, Company A had killed several dozen VC while losing 2 killed and 47 wounded.
+By evening, Company A had killed several dozen VC while losing two killed and 47 wounded.
 Much of Cầu Mật still remained in VC hands.

-As the battle for Cầu Mật heated up, General Hay directed Major general George C. O'Connor to commit more men from his 9th Infantry Division.
+As the battle for Cầu Mật heated up, Hay directed Major general George C. O'Connor to commit more men from his 9th Infantry Division.
 On the afternoon of 7 May, a composite company of the 3rd Battalion, 39th Infantry Regiment and part of the 6th Battalion, 31st Infantry Regiment, landed onto a dry rice paddy some 1.5 km south of Cầu Mật.
 Antila assumed operational control over those units.
 Antila now had the equivalent of six companies at his disposal, but many more would be needed to clear the Eighth District.

 On the morning of 8 May, the infantry company from the 3/39th Infantry, began to sweep Cầu Mật from south to north.
 The scout platoon from the 2nd Battalion, 47th Infantry Regiment, joined the action a short time later, adding some extra punch with its APCs and .50-caliber machine guns.
 The sweep was a harrowing affair.
 VC spider holes and makeshift bunkers seemed to be everywhere and many houses contained snipers.
 From those darkened interiors they were often invisible to the US soldiers moving around on the streets outside.
 Progress was frustratingly slow.

 The VC’s tenacity convinced South Vietnamese authorities to permit limited air and artillery strikes.
 The commander of the 3/39th Infantry, Lt.
 Col. Anthony P. DeLuca, directed those strikes from his circling command helicopter.
 South Vietnamese officials did their best to move the residents of Cầu Mật out of harm’s way.
 In some cases, frightened civilians ran straight through ongoing firefights in a desperate attempt to reach safety.